An introduction to Vitamin C, its benefits, side effects, and best products

 Vitamin C products come in a large price range, from $10 to $200.
 We’ll give you a range of options in that price range, but it is our opinion that you do not need to be spending the higher end of that range on a Vitamin C serum.

-Almost all of them do not have a shelf life of more than 3 months, so if it oxidizes faster than you use it, then you’ll have to buy a replacement.
-We’ve also found that the more expensive Vitamin C options add moisturizing ingredients that do not improve the absorption of Vitamin C by your skin and you can use other cheaper products for moisturizing your skin.
+Almost all L Ascorbic Acid Vitamin C products do not have a shelf life of more than 3 months, so if it oxidizes faster than you use it, then you’ll have to buy a replacement.
+We’ve also found that the more expensive Vitamin C options add additional extracts or other moisturizing ingredients that are extra and do not seem to do anything extra to help deliver Vitamin C to your skin other than making the serum more expensive.
+You always use a separate moisturizer in addition to that do not improve the absorption of Vitamin C by your skin and you can use other cheaper products for moisturizing your skin.

 Here are our top picks for Vitamin C serums: